-Abuse, ADD / ADHD, Addictions, Anger management, Anxiety, Autism spectrum / Aspergers syndrome, Bereavement, Child related issues, Cultural issues, Depression, Disability, Eating disorders, Identity issues, Life coaching, Loss, Obsessions, OCD, Personal development, Post-traumatic stress, Redundancy, Relationships, Self esteem, Self-harm, Sex-related issues, Sexual identity, Sexuality, Stress, Trauma, Work related issues
+Abuse, ADD / ADHD, Anger management, Anxiety, Autism spectrum, Bereavement, Child related issues, Cultural issues, Depression, Disability, Eating disorders, Identity issues, Life coaching, Loss, Obsessions, OCD, Personal development, Post-traumatic stress, Redundancy, Relationships, Self esteem, Self-harm, Sex-related issues, Sexual identity, Sexuality, Stress, Trauma, Work related issues

 Types of therapy

-Creative therapy, Emotion focused therapy, Humanistic, Person centred, Phenomenological, Solution focused brief therapy
+Creative therapy, Emotionally focused therapy, Humanistic, Person centred, Phenomenological, Solution focused brief therapy

 Clients I work with